tandyuk/ansible-logging-playbook/README.md

 Assumptions
 ===========
-Your 'aggregator' node is a dedicated machine (or vm) running debian.
+Your 'aggregator' node is a dedicated machine (or vm) running debian **x86**.

-Your 'dns-servers' are cPanel DNSonly machines running centos 5 or 6.
+Your 'dns-servers' are cPanel DNSonly machines running centos 5.x or 6.x, or cloudlinux 6.x

 Your 'voip-servers' are Scopserv pbxes runnign centos 5.x